 APPRENTICE SEAMAN DAVID JONATHAN WEED; U.S. NAVY

-November 11, 1900 (Norwalk, CT) – December 17, 1917; 17 years old
+DOB/DOD: November 11, 1900 (Norwalk, CT) – December 17, 1917; 17 years old

-Unmarried
+MARITAL STATUS: Unmarried

-Entered the service December 4, 1917
+ENLISTMENT: December 4, 1917

-Unit: Naval Training Station, Newport, Rhode Island
+UNIT: Naval Training Station, Newport, Rhode Island

-Born to Thomas Weed (1866-1946) and Nettie Partrick Weed (1874-1942).
-Sisters, Grace (1894-1958), Aimee (1899-1937), Elizabeth (1906-1971).
-Brothers Herbert (1897-1927), Franklin (1904-1984), Reuel (1910-1966).
+FAMILY: Thomas Weed (1866-1946) and Nettie Partrick Weed (1874-1942).
+Three sisters, Grace (1894-1958), Aimee (1899-1937), and Elizabeth (1906-1971).
+Three brothers, Herbert (1897-1927), Franklin (1904-1984), and Reuel (1910-1966).

 From The Norwalk Hour December 19, 1917